Air Fryer Recipe

 Method

-2. In a bowl, combine panko breadcrumbs, lemon zest, parsley, dill, olive oil, salt, pepper, and garlic powder.
+2. In a bowl, mix the panko breadcrumbs, lemon zest, parsley, dill, olive oil, salt, pepper and garlic powder together.

-3. Pat cod loins dry with paper towels.
+3. Pat the cod loins dry with paper towels.

-4. Spread breadcrumb mixture evenly over each cod loin, pressing gently.
+4. Spoon the breadcrumb mixture evenly over each cod loin, pressing it down gently.

-5. Place cod loins in air fryer basket, leaving space between each.
+5. Place the cod loins in the air fryer basket, leaving space between each one.

-6. Air fry for 10-12 minutes until cod is opaque and flakes easily.
+6. Air fry for 10-12 minutes, until the cod is opaque and flakes easily.

-7. If needed, add an extra minute or two for a golden crust.
+7. If needed, cook for an extra minute or two to give the crust a golden finish.

 Why this works in an air fryer